RadunTheSniffer/test_application_1/README.md

 # Flutter-app

 Hi guys!
 Welcome to my very simple Flutter App, created for beginners.
 The template behind it is a workflow management app.
 It is still under development but the bare basics are there.

-## Notes
+# Installation

+Download the SDK and edit your enviroment variables.
+Select new and add the location of the file or "C\path to file\dev\flutter\bin" and place it at the top.

+Once download you can repo or just start a new application and take the .dart file under /lib to your app directory.
+Don't forget to copy the dependencies in pubspec.yml
+If you want to run the app in different devices, installed Android Studio and Visual Studio 2022.
+Refer to the flutter doctor command and see any installation missing.

 Do note that you need to have your own database setup.
 I'm using XAMPP (I know, not very safe but it's simple).
+Once installed, click to turn on Apache and MySQL in the Control Panel

+Here's the sql query to create a table in your database along with some data for querying.

 ### SQL Script